-With Calvin’s sudden death of a coronary thrombosis in 1933, Grace filled her retirement with her precious four (son John, his wife, Florence, and their children, Cynthia and Lydia) and her many interests.
+After Calvin’s sudden death from a coronary thrombosis in 1933, Grace filled her retirement with her precious four: her son John, his wife Florence, and their children Cynthia and Lydia.
 Besides her local charity work for the Northampton Red Cross and her church, she raised funds in 1939 to bring refugee children to the U.S. from Germany and was Honorary Chair of the Northampton committee to raise money for the Queen Wilhelmina Fund for the Dutch victims of the Nazi invaders.
 She sold the Beeches, their retirement house, and built a new house, Road Forks, on Ward Avenue in Northampton.
 She loaned this house to the WAVES during World War II.

 In the 1950’s her health began to fail due to heart trouble.
 She lived quietly but stepped forward to dedicate the Coolidge Memorial Room at Forbes Library in Northampton and urged her son to give the homestead where Calvin was sworn in as president in Plymouth, Vermont to the State of Vermont to help preserve the legacy of her husband.
-She died at age 78 of kypho-scoliotic heart disease.
-The date was July 8, 1957.
+She died at age 78 of kyphoscoliotic heart disease on July 8, 1957.

 Grace Coolidge remains a popular presidential wife in the rankings of all First Ladies.
 This is probably due to her image as an elegant, young, and vibrant First Lady.
 The Secret Service nicknamed her “Sunshine.”
 The social side of the White House, under her guidance, exemplified tradition, such as her emphasis on holidays, and also included children and those with disabilities.